mattrondel/mtg/!!Drafting_Notes.md

 **** Points of Courtesy / Rules – Still in Development ****

-No Hate Drafting – this means drafting a card out of a pack that you zero intention of playing or putting in as sideboard/alternate.
+### No Hate Drafting ###

+This means drafting a card out of a pack that you zero intention of playing or putting in as sideboard/alternate.
 The only reason you’re taking it is that you’re keeping it from somebody else at the table.

-### No Shiny card Syndrome###
+### No Shiny card Syndrome ###

 Don’t take a card simply because it’s big, flashy and/or a mythic rare take it because it will work well in your deck.

-No Copy Limit – there is no limit on how many copy of a card can be in a deck – if you draft 10 poison dart frogs you can play them all
+### No Copy Limit  ###

+There is no limit on how many copy of a card can be in a deck – if you draft 10 poison dart frogs you can play them all

-Keep Quiet - Don’t talk about the contents of your pack that you’re looking at this is giving up a lot of information what’s in the packs.
+### Keep Quiet ### - Don’t talk about the contents of your pack that you’re looking at this is giving up a lot of information what’s in the packs.

+### Zone Draft ###

-Zone Draft - There is a "zone" between each player and in each player's hands.
+There is a "zone" between each player and in each player's hands.
 No more than one pack can be in a zone at once.
 So if the player to your left hasn't picked up the pack you passed them, you're not allowed to pass them another pack

-Don't pass until somebody is ready
+•	Don't pass until somebody is ready

-Zone Drafting isn’t to make things more competitive, it’s to keep things organized so there are less problems all around.
+•	Zone Drafting isn’t to make things more competitive, it’s to keep things organized so there are less problems all around.

 There may not be more than one pack between players.